Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

-Scalarization transforms a multi-objective goal into a single-objective one, i.e., it is a function $s: \R^m \times \mathcal{T} \rightarrow \R$ that maps $m$ criteria to a single criterion to be optimized, configured by scalarization hyperparameters $\tau \in \mathcal{T}$.
+Scalarization transforms a multi-objective goal into a single-objective one, i.e., it is a function $s: \R^m \times \mathcal{T} \rightarrow \R$ that maps $m$ criteria to a single criterion to be optimized, configured by scalarization hyperparameters $\alpha \in \mathcal{T}$.
 Having only one objective often simplifies the optimization problem~\citep{miettinen2012nonlinear}.
-However, there are two main drawbacks to using scalarization for MOO~\citep{jin2008pareto}: The scalarization hyperparameters $\tau$ must be chosen sensibly, such that the single-objective represents the desired relationship between the multiple criteria -- which is not trivial, especially without extensive prior knowledge of the optimization problem.
-We will outline three popular scalariztaion techniques:
+However, there are two main drawbacks to using scalarization for MOO~\citep{jin2008pareto}: Firstly, the scalarization hyperparameters $\alpha$ must be chosen sensibly, such that the single-objective represents the desired relationship between the multiple criteria -- which is not trivial, especially without extensive prior knowledge of the optimization problem.
+Secondly, one single solution can not adequately represent a multi-objective problem with conflicting objectives.
+We will outline three popular scalarization techniques:

 \paragraph{Weighted sum approach} One of the most well-known scalarization techniques, where one looks for the optimal solution to: